zsparal/api-documentation/source/oauth/overview.rst

 Can I get referral commission, as a Mollie Partner, via OAuth?
 --------------------------------------------------------------
 Yes, you can!
 When you're a Mollie Partner, all merchants that will create an account in the OAuth-flow of your app will be linked to your partner-account what makes it possible to receive referral commission (kickback).
+You don't have to do anything else than just integrate OAuth.

 The Connect with Mollie button
 ------------------------------